andrewmo15/Senioritis-Alpha-Project/TeamSenioritis_EscapeTheSlaughterhouse_readme.txt

 	  which can lead to surprise attacks as players try to exit a room.
 	* Room 3 may be too difficult for less experienced gamers.
 	* The chicken falls after exiting the final door.
+	* The Butcher still moves even when the game is paused.

 # MANIFESTS: